klaarnut/user-docs/en/register-and-login-system.md

 4. Twitter API management page will display Consumer Key (API key) and Consumer Secret (API Secret).

-5. Go to website editor -> Site -> System Pages -> Login, click on Login form to open Login setting, to enable Facebook Login Setup.
+5. Go to website editor -> Site -> System Pages -> Login, click on Login form to open Login setting, to enable Twitter Login Setup.

 ![image](images/loginSystem02.png)

-    1) Slide the slidable button to activate Google Login
+    1) Slide the slidable button to activate Google Login.

     2) Insert Consumer Key for Twitter Client ID and Consumer Secret for Twitter Client Secret.

     3) Click OK to add these values to your form.